History of Sarasota, Florida: Prehistory

 Fifteen thousand years ago, when humans first settled in Florida, the shoreline of the Gulf of Mexico was one hundred miles farther to the west.
 In this era, hunting and gathering was the primary means of subsistence.
 This was only possible in areas where water sources existed for hunter and prey alike.
 Deep springs and catchment basins, such as Warm Mineral Springs, were close enough to the Sarasota area to provide campsites, but too far away for permanent settlements.

 As the Pleistocene glaciers slowly melted, a more temperate climate began to advance northward.
 Sea levels began rising; they ultimately rose another 350 ft, resulting in the Florida shoreline of today, which provided attractive locations for human settlements.

 Archaeological research in Sarasota documents more than ten thousand years of seasonal occupation by native peoples.
 For five thousand years while the current sea level existed, fishing in Sarasota Bay was the primary source of protein and large mounds (middens) of discarded shells and fish bones attest to the prehistoric human settlements that existed in Sarasota and were sustained by the bounty of its bay.

 People living in the area of the present boundaries of Sarasota were part of the Manasota culture, an archaeological culture that existed in the area from Pasco County to Sarasota County from about 500 B.C. until about 900.
 The Safety Harbor culture, which developed out of the Manasota culture around 900, covered much of the same area.
 Safety Harbor sites continued to be occupied after the Spanish reached Florida, as European artifacts have been found in the sites.
 Safety Harbor people built temple mounds in the primary towns of their chiefdoms.
-About twenty temple mound sites are known, including the Whitaker Mound that used to stand near Sarasota Bay in what is now downtown Sarasota, "Mound Street" being named for it.^{[citation needed; Mound St. is not near the Whitaker homestead]} The Whitaker Mound, and a number of other mounds in what is now Sarasota, were destroyed in the twentieth century to make room for development.
+About twenty temple mound sites are known, including the Whitaker Mound that used to stand near Sarasota Bay in what is now downtown Sarasota, "Mound Street" being named for it.
+The Whitaker Mound, and a number of other mounds in what is now Sarasota, were destroyed in the twentieth century to make room for development.
 The "Whitaker Mound' is named for early area settler William Whitaker.